-You could even build a sunroom by creating a greenhouse-style addition to your enclosure using clear plastic.
+You could even build a sunroom using clear plastic by creating a greenhouse-style addition to your enclosure.
 Even a simple tunnel like the one below does the job!

 Chickens burn calories to stay warm, which means they need more food during the colder winter months.

-Eating and digesting also generates body heat so, an extra portion of grain or corn in the evenings will help keep them warm overnight.
+Eating and digesting also generate body heat.
+So, an extra portion of grain or corn in the evenings will help keep them warm overnight.